eneam/mboxviewer/README.txt

 Changes
 ---

+v 1.0.3.27

+ - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;
+ - Added option to open selected root folder and sub-folders as a folder hierachy under Mail Tree.;
+ - Added option to merge selected root folder and all sub-folders and open as a label hierachy under Mail Tree.;
+ - MBox Viewer was enhanced to examine file content to discover mbox files rather than relying on the mbox and eml file extensions.;
+ - Added option to configure data folder as the target folder for all files created by MBox Viewer.;
+ - Added option to sort subject threads by the time in addition to the alphanumeric sort.;
+ - Added option to issue page break after the last mail in the email thread.;
+ - Resolved number of smaller issues.;
+ - Updated User Manual to describe new and updated features.;

 v 1.0.3.26

  - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;